 Plus with Zend, support is always provided by our certified PHP experts instead of a community volunteer.

 Why Engage Zend for PHP Support?

 Zend has continued to make significant contributions to the community by helping with the language’s evolution and providing additional PHP offerings, such as:

 - PHP migration services.

-- Zend Framework, which is now transitioning to the open source project, Laminas.
+- Zend Framework, which is now called Laminas and managed by the Linux Foundation.